Creating shared value: Criticism

-The CSV concept has busted out from 2002 and in this article, they hinted the application of Porter's diamond mode.
+The CSV concept started from 2002 and in this article, they hinted the application of Porter's diamond mode.
 Despite CSV theory is related to the diamond mode which has four endogenous variables, Porter and Kramer (2011) presented three distinctive steps to CSV; (1) reconceiving products and markets, (2) redefining productivity in the value chain, and (3) enabling local cluster development.

-The Economist referred to CSV as 'undercooked' without much empirical evidence.
-Noting that CSV's efforts to get corporations to look beyond the bottom line are not new.
-Also pointed out, is the "striking similarity between shared value and Jed Emerson's concept of blended value".
+The Economist referred to CSV as 'undercooked' without much empirical evidence, noting that CSV's efforts to get corporations to look beyond the bottom line are not new.
+Also pointed out is the "striking resemblance" of shared value to Jed Emerson's concept of blended value.
 Finally, The Economist questions whether CSV is "merely a pious hope" without any tangible improvement on the current way of doing business.
 A common criticism of CSV is the downplay of trade offs that businesses have to make.

 Thomas Beschorner regards the CSV concept, based on "several terminological and conceptual misunderstandings", as a "one-trick pony approach" with little chance that an increasingly critical civil society will buy into such a story.
-Henning Meyer criticises use of the concept and sets out to extend it, noting that although ostensibly it concerns shared value, its focus is on internal business practices and it does not show how the pursuit of social value can be put into practice outside the individual firm.
+Henning Meyer criticises use of the concept and sets out to extend it, noting that although ostensibly it concerns shared value, its focus is on internal business practices without assessing the social nature of businesses and markets, and it does not show how the pursuit of social value can be put into practice outside the individual firm.